I often hear my students or the seamstresses around me say:

 At the workshop

-We have 3 overlockers (Juki and Brother) available to students and we organize special overlocker sessions especially to sew your first t-shirt or sweatshirt!
+We have 3 overlockers (Juki and Brother) available for students and we organize special overlocker sessions, especially to sew your first t-shirt or sweatshirt!

-Last Saturday, we sewed a simple t-shirt pattern with more or less neckline according to each one's wishes.
+Last Saturday, we sewed a simple t-shirt pattern with more or less neckline depending on each person’s preference.
 Martine and Muriel chose two floral jerseys from the shop with eucalyptus and poppy patterns.

 And my three students left with smiles on their faces and their new t-shirts!

-We took the opportunity to see or review the different edge finishing techniques.
-Muriel chose a red knit bias tape that adds some pep to her sewing project.
-All she has left is to apply the knit bias tape on the sleeves and to do the double needle hem at home.
+We took the opportunity to review different edge finishing techniques.
+Muriel chose a red knit bias tape that adds a pop of color to her sewing project.
+She just needs to attach the knit bias tape to the sleeves and finish the hem with the double needle at home.

 Can’t wait to see these finished sewing projects!

-I loved giving this course and the result is so rewarding with the smiles of the students and the pretty t-shirts that came out of the workshop that I will repeat course dates!
+I loved giving this course and the results are so rewarding with the students’ smiles and the pretty t-shirts that came out of the workshop that I’m going to schedule more course dates!
 You can find the upcoming dates in the courses tab of the blog or by clicking here.

 And do you have an overlocker?